Bjiornulf/advent-of-code2021/README.md

 ### Day 6
 The first part could be trivialy solved without thinking and just implementing the problem the way it was presented.
 The second part required a bit more thinking as the array would grow exponentially, and eventualy lead to a crash.
 The result is a much more elegant solution.

+### Day 7
+Extremely simple.
+However I'm still too slow at solving the puzzle (probably using GO doesn't help with speep)